-->

 Hardening off is the process of slowly acclimating young plants or seedlings to a new environment.
 In other words, hardening off is a way for gardeners to gradually condition their plants to the comparatively harsh conditions of the outdoors.

-Watch How To Harden Off Seedlings Video
+Watch: How To Harden Off Seedlings Video

 Planting Basil Seedlings Into Your Garden

 Anyone can grow basil.
 All that’s required is a warm, sheltered and sunny position.
 Basil thrives in well-drained, moist soil with a neutral pH.
-I add a rich organic compost as chicken manure to the soil at the beginning of the season.
+I add a rich organic compost such chicken manure to the soil at the beginning of the season.

 Basil won’t tolerate cold weather or cold soil, so make sure you wait to transplant your seedlings into your garden until the weather has warmed up in the spring.
-Once the soil has warmed up and all chance of frost is gone, plant basil seedlings spacing them 6-12 inches apart.
+Once the soil has warmed up and all chance of frost is gone, plant basil seedlings, spacing them 6–12 inches apart.

 transplant basil seedlings when the weather has warmed up in the spring